Tobbyano1234/schoolink-blog-server/README.md

-# MainStack-backend
+# Schoolinka-Blog-backend

-E-Commerce API
+ BLOG API
-Using Nodejs, Typescript, Express and MongoDB, build a simple ecommerce API with the following features:
+Using Nodejs, Typescript, Express and MongoDB, build a simple blog API with the following features:

-1. Create, get all and get single product
+1. Create, get all and get single blog-post
-2. Update product
+2. Update blog-post
-3. Delete product
+3. Delete blog-post
 4. Simple pagination.

-Deploy your API to any cloud platform of your choice e.g render, heroku
+Deployed API to cloud platform using render

 How To Install And Run The App clone the repo from the develop branch and run the following commands \*[x] Note: clone from master branch for testing purpose